FrickTobias/BLR/README.md

 ![Travis CI badge](https://api.travis-ci.org/FrickTobias/BLR.svg)

+:exclamation:**OBS!
+This is currently under heavy development.**:exclamation:

 # Barcode-Linked Reads Analysis

-**OBS!
-The blr analysis is currently under heavy development.**

 ## Usage
 Create a working directory in which to run the analysis.